source-chunk/chunk-picker-v2/README.md

 Thanks to [Alyx Bailey](https://www.youtube.com/c/AlyxBailey) for creating the gamemode.

-For bugs/issues with the website or suggestions, contact **whitecatblack#0890** on Discord.
+For bugs/issues with the website or suggestions, contact **whitecatblack** on Discord.